kzish/Globelisebackend/user-management-microservice/API.md

 client_entity
 contractor_individual
 contractor_entity
+eor_admin
 ```

-There is also an `admin` value, but it has been disabled until there is a way to restrict access
-to those pages.
-Only Globelise admins should be able to access the admin pages, and only after
-they have been invited.

-For any error responses not listed here, assume that the response body is either plaintext or empty.
+For any error responses not listed here, the response body is not consistent.
+Assume that the body is either `text/plain` or nonexistent.

 [[_TOC_]]